data-integrations/salesforce/docs/Salesforce-batchsink.md

 **Upsert External ID Field:** External id field name.
 It is used only if operation is upsert.
 The field specified can be either 'Id' or any customly created field, which has external id attribute set.

+**Concurrency Mode:** The concurrency mode for the bulk job.
+The valid values are:<br>
+Parallel - Process batches in parallel mode.
+This is the default value.<br>
+Serial - Process batches in serial mode.
+Processing in parallel can cause database contention.
+When this is severe, the job can fail.
+If you’re experiencing this issue, submit the job with serial concurrency mode.
+This mode guarantees that batches are processed one at a time, but can significantly increase the processing time.

 **Max Records Per Batch:** Maximum number of records to include in a batch when writing to Salesforce.
 This value cannot be greater than 10,000.